chen-k-06/Anagame/README.md

 https://github.com/user-attachments/assets/1101baad-e15f-41cc-891f-f3d8bdda6ab2

-The backend of the project was built with inspiration from the Academy of Math and Programming's (AMP) computer science cirriculum.
+The backend of this project was built with inspiration from the Academy of Math and Programming's (AMP) computer science cirriculum.